uueeuu/logger/readme.md

 Logger
 ===========

-logger is a simple Python library for writing to .log files
+Logger is a simple Python library for writing to .log files

 How to import in my project?
 ===========